BGameiro2000/LinuxDots/Installation.md

 Next burn the .iso to your flash drive.
 There are several ways of doing this, I use [Etcher](balena.io/etcher) since it's free and cross-platform.

-Finally access your computer BIOS and make sure that USB lives appear first in the boot order that any other bootable media that you may have installed.
+Finally access your computer BIOS and make sure that USB live appears first in the boot order that any other bootable media that you may have installed.

 ####    Boot the live environment